aspose-total/Aspose.Total-Products/total/en/python-net/conversion/ppsm-to-xls/_index.md

 {{% blocks/products/pf/feature-page-summary %}}

+<h2>Why to Convert PPSM to XLS</h2>

+The Portable Presentation Slide Master (PPSM) format is a proprietary file format used by Microsoft PowerPoint.
+It is used to store slide masters, which are collections of slide layouts, color schemes, and other design elements.
+However, the PPSM format is not supported by many other applications, making it difficult to share and collaborate on presentations.
+Converting PPSM to XLS format allows users to open and edit the presentation in other applications, such as Microsoft Excel.

-For a Python developer, who is trying to add a PPSM to XLS conversion feature within application.
-[Aspose.Total for Python via .NET](https://products.aspose.com/total/python-net/) API can help to automate the conversion process.
-It's a full package of various APIs dealing different formats including PPSM and XLS files.
+<h2>How Aspose.Total Helps for PPSM to XLS Conversion</h2>

+Aspose.Total for Python via .NET API is a comprehensive package of various APIs that can help developers automate the conversion process from PPSM to XLS.
+It is a full package of APIs that can handle different file formats, including PPSM and XLS.
+The conversion process is mainly done in two steps.

-It's mainly in two steps.
-Firstly use [Aspose.Slides for Python via .NET](https://products.aspose.com/slides/python-net/) API to convert PPSM file to HTML.
-After that by using Excel Python API [Aspose.Cells for Python via .NET](https://products.aspose.com/cells/python-net/), save the created HTML into desired Microsoft Excel format.
+Firstly, Aspose.Slides for Python via .NET API is used to convert the PPSM file to HTML.
+After that, Aspose.Cells for Python via .NET API is used to save the created HTML into the desired Microsoft Excel format.
+This API also provides a wide range of features, such as creating, editing, and converting Excel documents.
+It also supports a variety of features, such as formatting, data validation, and charting.

+Overall, Aspose.Total for Python via .NET API is a great tool for developers who need to convert PPSM to XLS.
+It is easy to use and provides a wide range of features that can help automate the conversion process.

 {{% /blocks/products/pf/feature-page-summary %}}